chain4travel/camino-website/src/posts/camino-roadmap-2025.md

 ## 🏛️ On-chain governance

-The Decentralized Autonomous Consortium (DAC) will receive new functionalities for network governance.
+The Camino Governance will receive new functionalities for network governance.
 These will allow validators securing the network to participate in on-chain decision-making processes like transaction fee adjustments (reminder: transaction fees are fixed) by submitting proposals and voting.
 This makes Camino Network the most transparent and collaborative travel infrastructure available.

 ## 🔧 Other technical infrastructure developments